And Why It’s NEVER About The Other Person!

 People pleasing is a great example of the all-pervading Outside- In misunderstanding of the human experience, which is this: you’re living in the feeling of your circumstances not the feeling of your thinking.
 And this is simply not true.
 Our feelings come from our thinking, not our circumstances.
 (See below.)

-People Pleasing Quotes
+Pleasing Others Quotes

 I very carefully picked these approval seeking and people pleasing quotes.
 And, I very carefully ordered them too.
 This is the sort of thing that pleases me, even if it doesn’t please you…